Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Methodology

-\textbf{How can the results be used?} Using this algorithm, researchers can effectively evaluate new machine learning techniques for vulnerability detection.
-Specifically, for a selected technique researchers can answer the following questions: \begin{enumerate} \item How much does the performance of my technique decrease if we amplify the code snippets for testing without affecting the vulnerability labels?
-Answer: On average, the performance does change by $o_1$ points. \item How much performance of my technique can be restored, if we amplify the training code snippets in a similar way than the testing code snippets?
-Answer: On average, $o_2 - o_1$ of the initial decrease can be restored. \item How much performance of my technique can be restored, if we amplify the training code snippets in a different way than the testing code snippets?
-Answer: On average, $o_3 - o_1$ of the initial decrease can be restored. \item Does my technique over-fit to specific amplifications of the training data that are unrelated to the respective vulnerability labels?
-Answer: If $o_2 >> o_3$: Yes, otherwise No. \end{enumerate}
+\textbf{How can the results be used?} Using this algorithm, researchers can effectively evaluate new ML4VD techniques.
+Specifically, for a selected technique researchers can answer the following questions: \begin{enumerate} \item How much does the performance of the selected ML technique decrease if we augment the code snippets for testing without affecting the vulnerability labels?
+Answer: On average, the performance does change by $output_{A1.1}$ points. \item How much performance of the selected ML technique can be restored, if we augment the training code snippets in a similar way than the testing code snippets?
+Answer: On average, $output_{A1.2} - output_{A1.1}$ of the initial decrease can be restored. \item How much performance of the selected ML technique can be restored, if we augment the training code snippets in a different way than the testing code snippets?
+Answer: On average, $output_{A1.3} - output_{A1.1}$ of the initial decrease can be restored. \item Does the selected ML technique overfit to specific augmentations of the training data that are unrelated to the respective vulnerability labels?
+Answer: If $output_{A1.2} >> output_{A1.3}$: Yes, otherwise No. \end{enumerate}